-- Anyone who has been in close contact with someone who has tested positive for the Corona virus (COVID-19)
+- Anyone who has been in close contact with someone who has tested positive for the COVID-19.

-- Once at the quarantine facility, your personal information will be collected – including name, age, nationality, travel history, close contacts and address.
+- Once at the quarantine/ isolation facility, your personal information will be collected: Name, age, nationality, travel history, close contacts and address.

-- You will receive personal items that you will require during your stay including: a mug, spoon and plate, mosquito net, mattress, sleeping mat and blankets.
-You will also be provided a place to sleep.
+- You will receive personal items that you will require during your stay: Mug, spoon and plate, mosquito net, mattress, sleeping mat and blankets.
+You will also be provided with a place to sleep.

-- Health workers will monitor your vitals including temperatures and provide treatment as appropriate.
+- Health workers will monitor your vitals including temperature and provide treatment as appropriate.

 - You will be served three hot meals a day.

-- Expectant women will continue to receive prenatal care.
+- Expectant women will continue to receive Antenatal Care (ANC).
 Immunization services are also available for young children.

 - A psychosocial counsellor will ensure your wellness and help you manage your stress and anxiety.

 - After completing the quarantine or isolation period and being discharged, all new arrivals will undergo the registration process, be issued with ration cards and Bamba Chakula, and allocated shelter before relocating to the community.

 - Members of the community will be discharged back to the community after completing their quarantine or isolation period and being discharged.

 6. Information about COVID-19 Vaccines

 Kenya is using the Astra Zeneca vaccine that is given in two doses (the second dose 8 weeks after the first dose).
 The vaccine was rolled out in Kenya in nine counties on 4 March 2021.
 COVID-19 vaccinations in Kenya will be carried out in three phases between 2021 and 2023.
 The first phase is targeting health workers, security personnel, teachers, workers in institutions of learning, clergy and individuals aged 58 years and above.
 The second phase will target individuals aged 18 years and above with underlying illnesses.
 The third phase will target persons aged 18 years in congregate settings.